Provincial Executive Elections

 Who can vote

 Current members of the GPO can vote for the Provincial Executive.
 Not a member?
-Join by September 1st to be eligible to vote.
+Join by October 19th to be eligible to vote online or at convention, or by October 1st to vote with a paper ballot by mail.

 Ballots will be emailed to all current members with an active email on file.